platformsh/platformsh-docs/docs/src/overview/philosophy.md

 Platform.sh aims at reducing configuration and making developers more productive.
-It abstracts your project infrastructure and manages it for you, so you never have to configure services like a web server, a MySQL database, or a Redis cache again.
+It abstracts your project infrastructure and manages it for you, so you never have to configure services like a web server, a MySQL database, or a Redis cache from scratch again.

 Platform.sh is built on one main idea &mdash; your server infrastructure is part of your app, so it should be version controlled along with your app.